-1. Confidence Intervals: What are the two correlation matrices that correspond to the lower and upper bounds of the 95% (or any) confidence interval for [A]?
-What are, simultaneously, the individual confidence intervals for each and every cell of [A]?

-2. Quantile Function: What is the unique correlation matrix associated with [B], a matrix of cumulative distribution function values associated with the corresponding cells of [A]?

-3. p-values: Under the null hypothesis that an observed correlation matrix [C] was sampled from the data generating mechanism associated with [A], what is the p-value associated with [C]?
-And simultaneously, what are the individual p-values associated with each and every cell of [C]?

-4.- 6: Scenario-Constrained Matrices: For a specified scenario in which only some of the correlation cells in [A] change, and the rest are held constant, what are the answers to 1.- 3.?

-7.- 12.: Direct Comparisons Across Dependence Measures: What are the answers to 1.- 6. for, say, Pearson's versus Kendall's, or for comparisons between any positive definite measures of dependence structure?
+- 1. Confidence Intervals: What are the two correlation matrices that correspond to the lower and upper bounds of the 95% (or any) confidence interval for [A]?
+What are, simultaneously, the individual confidence intervals for each and every cell of [A]? - 2.
+Quantile Function: What is the unique correlation matrix associated with [B], a matrix of cumulative distribution function values associated with the corresponding cells of [A]? - 3. p-values: Under the null hypothesis that an observed correlation matrix [C] was sampled from the data generating mechanism associated with [A], what is the p-value associated with [C]?
+And simultaneously, what are the individual p-values associated with each and every cell of [C]? - 4.- 6: Scenario-Constrained Matrices: For a specified scenario in which only some of the correlation cells in [A] change, and the rest are held constant, what are the answers to 1.- 3.? - 7.-12.: Direct Comparisons Across Dependence Measures: What are the answers to 1.-6. for, say, Pearson's versus Kendall's, or for comparisons between any positive definite measures of dependence structure?
 Having the finite sample distributions of these dependence measures, generated by the same method under the same real-world data conditions and scenarios, opens up a nearly limitless range of comparative inquiry for decision-making and statistical inference.
-For example, NAbC can be placed in statistical process control monitoring schemes wherein the distributions it provides can determine when one dependence measures, this could be done with NAbC at (dimensional) scale and without requiring extensive Phase I burn-in simulations [55].
-For inferential analyses generally, the relative precision and statistical power of, say, Szelsy's (2007) distance correlation [42] versus Spearman's would be essential and necessary information in the context of hypothesis testing.
-Robustness under extreme scenarios can be tested and compared for a given family of copulas, and the specific sources of more/less robustness of a given dependence measure identified under these controlled conditions: which characteristics of the copula function(s) and/or marginal distributions of the underlying returns data drive the answers to these comparative questions?
+For example, NAbC can be placed in statistical process control monitoring schemes wherein the distributions it provides can determine when one dependence measure has more power to detect regime changes than another, all else equal.
+And unlike other monitoring measures, this could be done with NAbC at (dimensional) scale and without requiring extensive Phase I burn-in simulations [60].
+For inferential analyses generally, the relative precision and statistical power of, say, Szekely's (2007) generalized (Sejdinovic et al., 2013) distance correlation [42,43] versus Spearman's would be essential and necessary information in the context of hypothesis testing.
+Robustness under extreme scenarios can be tested and compared for a given family of copulas, and the specific sources of more/less robustness of a given dependence measure say, the Tail Dependence Matrix identified under these controlled conditions: which characteristics of the copula function(s) and/or marginal distributions of the underlying returns data drive the answers to these comparative questions?
 Carefully crafted 'what if' scenarios are invaluable here and enable inquiry that can now provide answers rigorously and empirically and directly using NAbC.

 The list of critically important, applied research that NAbC facilitates, if not makes possible, is expansive and feasible with an ease of use and interpretability, broad range of application, scalability, and robustness not found in other more limited methods with narrow ranges of application.

-With NAbC, we now have a powerful method enabling us to treat an extremely broad class of widely used dependence measures just like the other major parameters in financial portfolio models.
+With NAbC, we now have a powerful method enabling us to treat an extremely broad class of widely used dependence measures just like the other major parameters in our (finite sample) financial portfolio models.
 We can use NAbC in frameworks that identify, measure and monitor, and even anticipate critically important events, such as correlation breakdowns, and mitigate and manage their effects.
 It should prove to be a very useful means by which we can better understand, predict, and manage portfolios in our multivariate world.